Towards Using Data-Influence Methods to Detect Noisy Samples in Source Code Corpora: Introduction

 \section{Introduction}

-Research in the area of \textit{Deep learning for code} ~\cite{liu2021deep, li_gated_2015, allamanis2016convolutional, watson2020systematic, DBLP:journals/corr/abs-1711-00740,DBLP:conf/aaai/MouLZWJ16,alon2019code2vec} mostly relies on large corpora of code that can be used as training and test sets, allowing deep learning methods to reason about source code properties.
-The trained models are then incorporated into software engineering tools to assist the developers in their programming tasks.
-However, the real-world usage of such code models is still limited due to the quality of them.
-In this paper, we hypothesize that the quality of the dataset used to train the code model contributes significantly to the quality of the source code model, i.e., high-quality dataset is critical for building a good machine learning model ~\cite{shome2022data,koh2017understanding,DBLP:conf/nips/PruthiLKS20}.
-However, we observe that source code data used for training code models is collected using some heuristic, and people tend to assume that the label of such data is correct, despite the fact that there can be a lot of noise in the data.
+Research in the area of \textit{Deep Learning for Code} ~\cite{liu2021deep, li_gated_2015, allamanis2016convolutional, watson2020systematic, DBLP:journals/corr/abs-1711-00740,DBLP:conf/aaai/MouLZWJ16,alon2019code2vec} mostly relies on a large code corpus of code that allows deep learning methods to reason about source code properties.
+However, the real-world usage of such code models is still limited due to their quality.
+We observe that the source code data used for training code models is collected using a variety of heuristics, such as commit messages, tags provided by code competition websites ~\cite{husain2019codesearchnet, gu2018deep} and people tend to assume that the label of such data is accurate, despite the fact that it may contain a lot of noise ~\cite{husain2019codesearchnet}.
+There are many kinds of noise for classification-based tasks, but in our work, mislabeled examples are referred to as noisy examples.